+Figure 9-5

-Potential requirements
+9.6.9 Potential requirements

 When an M2M Application (A) has access (read and/or write) to application data of another M2M Application (B) then (A) shall be able to create an electronic means - e.g. a token - that certifies the consent of (A) that a third M2M Application (C) is authorized to access these data too.